 The subtotal for that field will be hidden, and other subtotals will not be affected.

-In a new pivot table, when you add fields to the Row Labels area, subtotals are automatically shown at the top of each group of items, for the outer fields.
+In a new pivot table, when you add fields to the Row Labels area, subtotals are automatically shown, at the top of each group of items, for the outer fields.

-The Report Layout Effect
+Report Layout Effect

 The position of the subtotals is also affected by the Report Layout applied to the pivot table.